SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 SpecFlow generates a method from the background elements that is invoked from all unit tests generated for the scenarios.

 ##Scenario Outlines
 Scenario outlines can be used to define data-driven acceptance tests.
 They can be also seen as scenario templates.
-The scenario outline always consists of a scenario template specification (a scenario with data placeholders using the `<placeholder>` syntax) and a set of examples that provide values for the placeholders.
+The scenario outline always consists of a scenario template specification (a scenario with data placeholders using the `'<placeholder>'` syntax) and a set of examples that provide values for the placeholders.
 See more details at [[https://github.com/cucumber/cucumber/wiki/Scenario-outlines]].
+Note that placing single quotation marks (') around placeholders (e.g. `'<placeholder>'` ) not mandatory according to the Gherkin language, but helps to improve SpecFlow's ability to parse the scenario outline and generate more accurate regular expressions and test method signatures.

 If the [[unit test framework|Unit Test Providers]] supports it, SpecFlow generates row based tests from scenario outlines.
 Otherwise it generates a parameterized unit test logic method for a scenario outline and an individual unit test method for each example set.